Key Takeaways

 The interest rate on a loan is charged as an annual percentage of the total loan amount.
 Each monthly payment includes a portion of interest and principal.
 Knowing how to calculate the interest rate on a loan will allow you to get a handle on how much it costs to borrow.
-To calculate how much you’ll pay in simple interest, use this formula: Loan amount x interest rate x term of the loan = interest amount.
+To calculate how much you’ll pay in simple interest over the life of a loan, use this formula: Loan amount x interest rate x term of the loan = interest amount in dollars.
 You can also use an online calculator to calculate the interest.

 Other than learning how to calculate the interest rate on a loan, it is also important to understand the factors that may influence the interest rate you receive on a loan offer.
-Some of these factors are loan terms, loan amount, and credit score.
-Read on to learn more about calculating interest and what influences the amount you pay.
+Some of these factors are the loan’s term to maturity, the loan amount, and of course, your credit profile and FICO score.
+Read on to learn more about calculating interest and what influences the amount of interest you pay on most loans that you might find available today.

 To calculate the interest on a loan, you’ll need some basic information, such as the loan amount, interest rate, and loan term.
-You can find this information in your loan agreement documents.
-If you don’t have the documents handy, you can always contact your financial institution or credit union to send you a copy.
+Typically, you can find this information in the Promissory Note section of your loan agreement documents.
+If you don’t have the documents handy, you can always contact your financial institution or credit union and request that they send you a copy.

 Loan Amount

 You’ll need to pay back that amount plus interest charges over the length of the loan term.
-If your interest rate is 7.08% and the term is 30 years, you can expect to pay $565,784 in interest charges over 30 years.
+If your interest rate is 7.08% and the term is 30 years, you can expect to pay $565,784 in interest charges over the entire 30 years of the loan term.

 Interest Rate

 You’ll usually see the interest rate expressed as an annual percentage rate (APR) on your loan agreement.
-This is not to be confused with APY related to interest rates.
+This is not to be confused with the annual percentage yield (APY) related to the interest rates you earn and receive from your savings and investments.

 Loan interest rates may be fixed or variable.
-With a fixed interest rate, the rate will remain constant throughout the loan term.
-With a variable interest rate, the rate can fluctuate over the loan term based on a reference rate.
+With a fixed interest rate, the rate will remain constant throughout the entire loan term.
+A variable interest rate can fluctuate over the loan term based on a reference rate or index, such as the Fed Funds rate or LIBOR.

 Loan Term